SauSauN/SauSauN/README.md

 - 👋 Hi, I’m @SauSauN
 - 👀 I’m interested in programming and tech
-- 🌱 I’m currently learning data science and enhancing my skills in Python
+- 🌱 I’m currently learning data science and enhancing my skills in Python and C language
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m looking to collaborate on data science projects for my career
 - ⚡ Fun fact: I love Swiss landscapes!

 <!---